mariamhabib/CS250-Data-Structures/Assignments/Projects/Project 01 - Linked Lists/README.md

 If you want to go to item *n* in the list, then you'll just have to do the above step *n* times (via a loop.)

+You can traverse a few ways.
+If you have a specific position you want to stop at, use an integer counter.

+If you want to traverse over a full list, you can loop *while the traversal pointer is not nullptr.*

 ## Common errors

 ### New node pointer vs. Traversal pointer